CrystalStu/symfony-template/README.md

-# symfony-templete
+# symfony-template

-A sample/templete of Symfony 4.0.2 with Apache.
+A sample/template of Symfony 4.0.2 with Apache.